Opal: Multimodal Image Generation for News Illustration: Related Work

-Language, however, presents one of the highest forms of control as it is, by nature, understandable.
-A number of studies have looked at how language models can be embedded into creativity support systems while navigating the tradeoffs of suggestion and control. \cite{calderwood_how_2018} conducted an exploration into the trade-offs between autocomplete and user control for novelists interacting with language models to write fiction. \cite{chakrabarty_mermaid_2021} and \cite{gero_metaphoria_2019} both investigated how computational models explored the connections of abstract concept to abstract concept via symbols to implement metaphor generation in the vein of creativity support.
+Language, however, presents one of the highest forms of control as it is understandable by nature.
+Studies have looked at how language models can be embedded into creativity support systems. \cite{calderwood_how_2018} studied how novelists could interact with language models to write fiction and explored the trade-offs between autocomplete and user control.
+Both \cite{chakrabarty_mermaid_2021} and \cite{gero_metaphoria_2019} investigated how computational models could connect abstract concepts and symbols to implement metaphor generation.
+Sparks \cite{sparks} studied how scientists could integrate suggestions from GPT2 in a technical writing process, finding patterns of interaction in the way writers translated AI-generated technical suggestions into short-form science communication.